 Is my tariff protected by the price cap?

 The Ofgem price cap applies to standard variable and default tariffs (including prepayment) in Great Britain.
 Fixed tariffs and non-default deals are not capped.
-The cap changes periodically—check Ofgem for current levels.
+The cap changes quarterly—check Ofgem for current levels.

 Compare Npower (E.ON Next) and other suppliers now